drumpt/drumpt/README.md

 ## Biography
 I am a machine learning researcher at AITRICS, a healthcare AI startup in Korea, where I am fulfilling my alternative military service under Prof. Eunho Yang.
 Before joining AITRICS, I obtained my master’s degree in Artificial Intelligence from KAIST, also under the guidance of Prof. Eunho Yang.
-I completed my bachelor’s degree in Computer Science and Mathematics at KAIST as well.
+I completed my bachelor’s degree in Computer Science and Mathematical Sciences at KAIST as well.
 I am open to research collaborations globally, including remote opportunities.
 If you are interested in my work, please feel free to reach out!

 My long-term research objective is to enhance the out-of-distribution generalization capability of machine learning models, thereby creating trustworthy AI systems that can be reliably deployed in new environments.
 This multifaceted goal involves ensuring robustness to distribution shifts (domain adaptation and generalization), handling unseen labels (zero-shot learning), and managing unseen tasks (cross-task generalization).
 During my master’s program, I focused on test-time adaptation to distribution shifts across various tasks, including 3D point cloud recognition, zero-shot transfer of vision-language models, automatic speech recognition, tabular learning, and time series classification.
 These experiences have also enabled myself to quickly adapt to new modalities and tasks.